Attributes

 We illustrate these two possibilities by adding borders to the element on which the attributes are applied:

-Both versions can be useful.
+Both approaches can be useful.
 For instance, centering the image is a property of the containing block, while the width of the image is a property of itself.
 So pay attention when assigning attributes to images!